bga/Programmer-keyboard-layout/README.md

 Idea is make type much easy.

 + In good code you dont have hardcoded data.
 Digits are more rarely need then operators.
 All digits are inverted related shift.
 Its also make possible to type numbers w/ _ and hex capital letters w/o releasing shift.
 + Most langs are C based and intensively uses {} when [] need not so often.
-Inverted
+Putted to separate keys, right variant with shift due left variant often is autocompleted by right variant.
+Personally i have alt + left variant to open 3 lines form
 + New langs does not require ; when still uses : and | too far from center of keyboard. : w/o shift, | as shifted :, ; now at place of |
 + Inverted "/' because many langs uses " more often